Upabjojr/sympy/docs/tutorial/calculus.rst

        ⎝x ⎠
     2⋅ℯ    ⋅x

-:func:`~diofant.core.function.diff` can take multiple derivatives at once.
+:func:`~sympy.core.function.diff` can take multiple derivatives at once.
 To take multiple derivatives, pass the variable as many times as you wish to differentiate, or pass a number after the variable.
 For example, both of the following find the third derivative of `x^4`.